-Today, active and extreme mountain tourism in Mexico can help you take a fresh look at the dynamically developing country.
+Despite this, the level of service remains quite high.
+Today, ski resorts, and active and extreme mountain tourism in Mexico let travelers take a fresh and invigorating look at this dynamically developing country.

-Arteaga resembles an oasis in the middle of the desert, which is designed to conquer travelers with beautiful landscapes of forests, fruit flavors, and an impressive mountain range, affectionately called “Little Switzerland”.
+Arteaga resembles an oasis in the middle of the desert area, which conquers travelers with beautiful landscapes of forests, fruit flavors, and an impressive mountain range, affectionately called “Little Switzerland”.

 Copper Canyon, Chihuahua

-The Copper Canyon (Spanish: Barranca del Cobre) is a chain of canyons in the Sierra Tarahumara region in the southwestern part of the state of Chihuahua in Mexico.
+The Copper Canyon (“Barranca del Cobre”) is a chain of canyons in the Sierra Tarahumara in the state of Chihuahua.
 It is one of the most remote places in Mexico due to its location in the Tarahumara Mountain range.

-Mexiquillo is a very attractive nature park for mountain lovers, located in the west of the state of Durango in the municipality of Pueblo Nuevo.
+Mexiquillo is located in the west of the state of Durango.
 A significant part of its territory is covered by virgin coniferous forest with several endemic species of pine trees, as well as ravines, tunnels, canyons, and waterfalls.

 Nevado de Toluca, State of Mexico

-Mexico is the epitome of an ideal tourist destination for a holiday.
+Mexico is the embodiment of an ideal tourist destination for a holiday.